Yolanda Adams: Morning radio show and book release

 After the release of What a Wonderful Time, Adams embarked on the radio career with The Yolanda Adams Morning Show.

 On December 25, 2009, Adams performed on BET's The Mo'Nique Show, where she sang "Already Alright", from her 1999 Mountain High...Valley Low album.

 In 2010, Adams released her book "Points of Power", based on one of the segments of her radio show Points of Power.

 Adams appeared on the 2011 BET Honors to sing her signature song "The Battle Is the Lord's" in honor of Cicely Tyson.
 Later, Adams appeared at the 53rd Grammy Awards, taking part in a tribute to Aretha Franklin along with Jennifer Hudson, Christina Aguilera, Florence Welch from Florence and the Machine, and Martina McBride.
 Adams performed "Spirit in the Dark" – Franklin's classic from 1970.
 On several occasions, Franklin stated that she "especially loved" Adams' performance.
 She performed at 2011 BET tribute to Cicely Tyson.

 Becoming

-Adams' eleventh studio album, Becoming, was released on May 3, 2011, produced by Steve Bracey.
-The new single, "Be Still", by Donald "Drathoven" Atkins, Jr., debuted on Tuesday, April 19 on The Yolanda Adams Morning Show.
+Adams' 11th studio album, Becoming, was released on May 3, 2011, produced by Steve Bracey.
+The new single, "Be Still", by Donald "Drathoven" Atkins Jr., debuted on Tuesday, April 19 on The Yolanda Adams Morning Show.
 Becoming was released by Walmart as an exclusive deal.
 At The BET Awards 2012, Adams' won the award for Best Gospel Artist for the fourth time.